duckduckgo/duckduckhack-docs/resources/fathead-basic-tutorial.md

 ## Step 7

+To help you measure feature coverage and validity of your Fathead's output, a test exists to check for common issues and feature coverage.
+You can run this from the zeroclickinfo-fathead repository like so:

+`DDG_TEST_FATHEAD=<your fathead> prove --quiet t/validate_fathead.t 1>/dev/null`

+...where "your fathead" is the name of your fathead's directory in lib/fathead/.
+This will provide detailed output on potential errors in your Fathead's output.txt file.

+## Step 8

 You're done!
 The only thing left is to submit your Instant Answer for review.
 Please see [Preparing for a Pull Request](/duckduckhack/preparing_for_a_pull_request).

-**Note:** The duckpan server cannot (currently) run Fatheads.
-That means you can't run or test your plugin before submission.